CLINIC POLICY

 Dear Patients,

 Without question, Fort McMurray is a wonderful place to practice general medicine: the need is great; the patient population stoic and hardworking; and the community is welcoming, friendly, and diverse.
 But this is a city constantly on the move with workers and their families coming and going.
-The clinic’s patient population is always in flux and so are we, the clinic’s physicians, who have thus far numbered 15 and counting.
+The clinic’s patient population is always in flux and so are the clinic’s physicians who have thus far numbered 20+ and counting.
+If you are a patient affected by the policies posted above, I hope you will understand that these limitations are what allow us to fulfill our mission.

 Sincerely,